linode/docs/docs/security/use-one-time-passwords-for-two-factor-authentication-with-ssh.md

         AuthenticationMethods publickey,keyboard-interactive
     ~~~

 Configure this setting in the `Match User` block for each user as appropriate.
 When any of these users log in, they will not only need to provide their SSH key, but they will be authenticated via password and TOTP as well.
+Be sure to restart your SSH daemon to apply these changes.

 ## Next Steps